poliorcetics/tree-sitter-just/README.md

 [Tree Sitter](https://tree-sitter.github.io/tree-sitter/) grammar for [`just`](https://github.com/casey/just).

-Support is guaranteed up to Just 1.39.0, if you are missing a recent feature don't hesitate to open an issue or pull request.
+Support is guaranteed up to Just 1.43.3, if you are missing a recent feature don't hesitate to open an issue or pull request.

 ## What's implemented and not

 - [x] Alias (`alias`)
   - [x] Attributes (see below)
-  - [ ] Aliases to path (`alias f := foo::bar`)
+  - [x] Aliases to path (`alias f := foo::bar`)
 - [x] Assignment (`a := expr`)
   - [x] Attributes (see below)
   - [x] Exported (`export a := expr`)